shelbyspees/speesblog/_posts/2015-03-14-interview-prep.md

 <h3 class="anchor" id="facts-about-company">Facts about the company, your interviewer, and the department/team/project</h3>

-These are the things you should have learned when you researched the company:
+These are some of the things you should have learned when you researched the company:

 - Products
 - Market share